Types of assistance

 | Families 55% SMI | [rate] |

-*Perhaps the program will award a certain number of full or partial scholarships per year?
+Note: Will the program award a certain number of full or partial scholarships per year?
 For example:

 As part of our new Tuition Assistance Program, [Business Name] will offer [number of full and/or partial scholarships] per year.

-*Alternatively, will the program offer a percentage discount to families?
-For example,
+Note: Alternatively, will the program offer a percentage discount to families?
+For example:

 Families participating in the Tuition Assistance Program will receive a discount of [include the details here.
 This could be a percentage discount awarded to eligible families who apply, or it could take the form of a discount for additional children enrolled in your program].

-To be eligible for the Tuition Assistance program, [include eligibility here, such as SMI requirements, etc.].
+To be eligible for the Tuition Assistance program, [include eligibility requirements here, such as SMI requirements, etc.].
 Interested families should submit an application by [date].
-Families will receive notice of their application decision within 30 days.
-Once notified of the decision, you may contact [contact information] if you have any further questions about your application.
+Families will receive notice of their application decision within [#] days.
+Once notified of the decision, you may contact [contact information] if you have any questions about your decision.

 To request an application for the Tuition Assistance Program, please contact [email or phone].

-It is important to have clear decision points so that both staff and families understand when they will and won't qualify for a scholarship or other financial assistance.
-For example, for a sibling discount, you can state the number of children you will need to serve in a family before the discount begins.
-When offering an economic need discount, you should state exactly how much income a family would have for the discount to kick in.
-Many families might not know what the State Median Income is and if they qualify based on their family size and income level.
-Specific information on Texas income limits and parent share of cost for Child Care Scholarships can be located here under the Income Limits and Parent Share of Cost section.
+It's important to clearly communicate eligibility requirements so staff and families understand when they will and won't qualify.
+For example, state the number of children you will need to serve in a family before a sibling discount begins.
+When offering an economic need discount, state exactly how much income a family would have for the discount to kick in.
+Many families might not know what the SMI is and if they qualify based on their family size and income level.
+Information on Texas income limits and parent share of cost for Child Care Scholarships are posted in the CCS program costs section on the CCS Forms for Families webpage.
 This is important information to share if using this as a part of your assistance policy.

-Your policy could include a requirement that families be in full-time care to be eligible for discounts.
-There's no reason not to offer the financial assistance to families enrolling a child part-time, but some businesses want to support full-time families first.
+Your policy may include a requirement that families be in full-time care to be eligible for discounts.
+There's no reason to not offer financial assistance to families enrolling a child part-time, but some businesses want to support full-time families first.

-You may want to have an application and a structured review process.
-You could collect documents such as pay stubs to verify financial need.
-However, when you receive documents containing personal information, especially personal financial information, you will need to guard them very carefully so that they do not become a liability for you if there is a data leak.
+You'll want to have an application and review process.
+You can collect documents such as pay stubs to verify financial need.
+Remember when you receive documents containing personal information, especially personal financial information, you must secure them so they're not a liability for you if there's a data leak.

-You can also require that the parents show verification that they are working in order to receive a tuition assistance.
-Again, this isn't necessary, but some child care businesses prefer to see that the family needs child care to continue to participate in the Texas economy.
+You can also require that the families show verification that they're working to be eligible for the program.
+Again, this isn't necessary, but some child care businesses prefer to see the family needs child care to continue to participate in the Texas economy.

-You don’t just have to choose one of these options and be done.
-For example, you could simultaneously offer a sliding scale tuition policy, scholarships for copays, and a discount for the number of children from one family enrolled in care.
+You can offer a sliding scale tuition policy, scholarships for copays, and a discount for the number of children for one family enrolled in care.
 All three of those policies can exist in the same family handbook so that you can continue to support different types of families.

 Options for Happy Apple Child Care

 Happy Apple Child Care will offer a 5% discount to families with more than one child enrolled.
-This applies to full-time enrollment only.
+This discount applies to full-time enrollment only.
 Each additional child after the first enrolled in the program will be eligible for the 5% discount.
-To apply for the discount, speak to the director or email the director.
+To apply for the discount, speak to the director or email the director at centerowner@happyapple.org.

-Option 2: Variable-rate scholarship for tuition or copays
+Option 2: variable-rate scholarship for tuition or copayments

 - Full-year scholarships will be based on documented family need and a percentage discount of between 25% to 50% will be determined by the director on a case-by-case basis.
 The director will re-evaluate the scholarship if the family enrolls for another year.